Ajayjam97/AzureWork/README.md

  <li>Install extensions, Azure account & Azure App Services</li>
  <li>Use command dotnet run to run the application on localhost</li>
  <li>Use command dotnet publish -o publish to publish the application</li>
- <li>To set up IIS server connect to windows VM using RDP.</li>
+ <li>To set up IIS server connect to Windows VM using RDP.
+Using server manager dashboard in server roles install "Web Server (IIS)".
+Also install dotnet hosting bundle to host dotnet applications.
+Publish your application and add site in IIS.</li>
- <li>To set up linux server connect to ubuntu VM using SSH(Putty).
+ <li>To set up linux server connect to Ubuntu VM using SSH(Putty).
 Use command "Sudo apt install git", "Sudo apt update", "Sudo apt install nodejs".
 Git clone the api to be hosted & use command "sudo apt install npm", "npm start".</li>
  </ol>

  </details>